xmikos/cryptboot/README.md

 - efibootmgr
 - grub (grub-efi on Debian based distributions)

-On Arch Linux, use `sudo pacman -S efitools sbsigntools efibootmgr`.
+On Arch Linux, there is a [AUR package cryptboot](https://aur.archlinux.org/packages/cryptboot).

 Installation
 ------------